BSO

 So while the local political glitterati were on display for the groundbreaking, the remnants of Tech itself stood in the background as a hulking ruin, looking more like something from Berlin 1945 than anything about to enter the computer age.

 However if there was any political blame for Tech's tragic demise, no one was casting any guilt at this gala affair.
-In fact ironically the person most praised was Congressman Neal, who was showered with praise by every speaker.
+In fact ironically the person most lauded was Congressman Neal, who was showered with praise by every speaker.
 At the end of all the blather the whole motley crew gathered with golden shovels to fling a little dirt to usher in Tech's new era, but perhaps flinging a little horse manure would have been more appropriate.

 Yet for all the sound reasons to be cynical about the event, the day had some special moments, such as when Neal led the crowd in the singing of the old Tech school song.
 So let's put aside the cynicism and be glad that at least a small portion of Tech has been saved and that several dozen hi-tech jobs have been created.
 Yet the fact remains that if the political skeletons connected with Tech had come out of their closets to attend that affair, the skeletons in attendance would have outnumbered the people.